 Many people gravitate towards social care job roles, and for a lot of workers in this sector, residential care is the gateway into an exciting and varied career.

-The children’s residential support worker role varies depending on the type of home you work in and the needs of the young people who live there.
+The children’s residential support worker role varies depending on the type of home you work in and the needs of the children who live there.

-Working in residential childcare is hugely rewarding and offers working patterns that suit many people’s lives.
+Working in residential childcare is hugely rewarding and offers work patterns that suit many people’s lives.

 - What is Residential Childcare?

-- Residential Care Homes – Emotional, Social and Behavioural Difficulties (ESBD)
+- Residential Care Homes – Social, Emotional and Mental Health Difficulties (SEMH)

 - Residential Childcare Jobs – Summary